corrupted-brain/Facebook-Bug-Bounty-Writeups/README.md

 ![---------------------------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 <a name="EXTRAS"></a>
-### Some of the extra res that you may want to look at !!
+### Some of the extra resources that you may want to look at !!

 - [Facebook Security Page](https://www.facebook.com/security/)
 - [Facebook Bug Bounty Program](https://www.facebook.com/whitehat/)